gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 ground.
 Marq sat beside them, knotting a strip of cloth around a wound in his leg.

-"Saints---you've killed them!"
+"Saints–you've killed them!"
 Armaend gasped.

 "Didn't have a choice," Gaeston said gruffly.
-"And it's two less we'll have to---"
+"And it's two less we'll have to–"

 "*Forchem!*" a harsh voice shouted behind them.
 A sharp whistle pierced the night.